Undergraduate student attending Convocation

 - To ensure the ceremony stays on schedule, we ask that you arrive at the Shaw Centre at least 60 minutes in advance of the ceremony start time.

-- When you arrive, you will be directed in Canada Hall 303, where you will be given your personal identification ticket, your robe and your hood.
+- When you arrive, you will be directed to Canada Hall 3, where you will be given your personal identification card, your robe and your hood.

-- You will then join the procession, which will enter Canada Hall 301-302 early to allow the ceremony to begin on time.
+- You will then join the procession, which will enter Canada Hall 1 and 2 early to allow the ceremony to begin on time.

 Late arrivals: If you arrive less than 45 minutes prior to the time your Convocation ceremony starts, you may not be able to sit with the graduates receiving the same degree as you.